- Articles coming soon

 • Anti-virus checks with multiple AV engines of queued files to ensure malicious content is removed and unable to enter the secure system

 • File type verification of queued files to ensure non-compliant file types are blocked and unable to access the secure system

 • Checksum verification of queued files against a file manifest.

 Once all checks are successfully completed, a compliant file will be sent.
 Any failed checks can be leveraged to quarantine or delete non-compliant files or alert in the application logs of the issue identified in the data verification process.

 Want to know more about our data diodes, how they work and what is right for you?
 Book a consultation with one of our cyber security specialists to discuss your requirements.

 Have a question?
 See what our customers have asked before and get a quick response to any of your queries using our knowledgebase FAQs.

-Want a detailed breakdown and tech spec for your procurement documentations?
-Download a copy of the use case for a full detailed breakdown of this solution
+Download a copy of the white paper for a full detailed breakdown of this solution.